hitthecodelabs/SuriEcomVoiceAssistant/README.md

 ## Usage

 To start using the voice assistant feature, simply click on the microphone icon and start speaking.
 Make sure you're using the Chrome browser for the best experience.

+## Contact
+For any further queries, feel free to reach out to us via GitHub issues or contact the maintainer directly at jpaul@hitthecodelabs.com.

+Happy Shopping with Voice!